-While many of us are self-isolating or cocooning, it’s important to stay on top of our health and help to reduce our risk of cancer in the future while staying home to protect those most vulnerable.
+While many of us are self-isolating or cocooning in line with current COVID-19 restrictions, it’s important to stay on top of our health.

-Studies show that 4 in 10 cancer can be prevented by living a healthy lifestyle.
+Studies show that between 30-50% of cancer can be prevented by living a healthy lifestyle.
 This means taking regular exercise, eating a healthy diet and keeping a normal weight, limiting alcohol intake, not smoking and using sun protection when outdoors.

 While many things right now are uncertain, our Your Health Your Choice programme can still be carried out at home.
 Here are some tips on how you can get started.